 What is a Prosthodontist?

-Dr. Carpentieri is a Prosthodontist, a dental specialist with advanced training in restoring natural teeth and replacing missing teeth.
-This type of specialist receives 3 years of additional training after dental school in order to become an expert in advanced dental restoration, implant procedures and rehabilitation techniques.
-The clinical procedures performed by a prosthodontist include: all esthetic considerations, crowns, bridges, porcelain veneers, dentures, dental implant restorations, temporomandibular joint related problems (TMD), congenital oral defects, traumatic oral injuries, bite and occlusion problems, and full mouth restoration.
+Dr. Carpentieri, Dr. Ludwig, and Dr. Eduardo are all prosthodontists, dental specialists with advanced training in restoring natural teeth and replacing missing teeth.
+This type of specialist receives three years of additional training after dental school to become an expert in advanced dental restoration, implant procedures, and rehabilitation techniques.
+Prosthodontic treatments include all esthetic considerations, crowns, bridges, porcelain veneers, dentures, dental implant restorations, temporomandibular joint-related problems (TMD), congenital oral defects, traumatic oral injuries, bite and occlusion problems, and full-mouth restoration.

 Traditional Crowns or Full Coverage Restorations